pivotal-mea-pa/qnb-workshop/cloud-ops/README.md

-### Cloud Operations Workshop
+# Pivotal Cloud Operations Workshop

 This is the home for all things related to the PCF presales Cloud Operations workshop.
 Here you will find the content being used by pace-builder to create Cloud Operastions workshops.

 The content is categorized into the three 'levels' of workshop to be delivered:
-- Level 1 (L1) - Cloud Operations Discovery
+- __Level 1__ - Cloud Operations Discovery
-- Level 2 (L2) - Cloud Operations Fundamentals
+- __Level 2__ - Cloud Operations Fundamentals
-- Level 3 (L3) - Cloud Operations Advanced
+- __Level 3__ - Cloud Operations Advanced

+Content can be shared between levels, however progressing from Level 1 to Level 3 with a core group of customers will provide maximum value.

 ---